President lauds varsity women students for academic excellence

 He said, "I had the privilege of presenting the gold medals to only 10 students and I noticed that nine of them were girls."
 Of the total 189 students who had bagged gold medals in different disciplines, there were 137 girls while the remaining 52 were boys, he said.
 "This wonderful happening reflects the future of our country and it also reflects the leadership qualities of our daughters.
 I extend my best wishes to them," he said.

-The President delivered a brief address lasting just 10 minutes.
-"Whether it is a university or any other entity, finally we all are part of society and we all have our responsibility towards it," he said stating that the concept of corporate social responsibility (CSR) encouraging corporate firms to spend a part of their profits for society through CSR should be extended to the universities.
+"Whether it is a university or any other entity, finally we all are part of the society and we all have our responsibility towards it," he said.
+He further said the concept of corporate social responsibility (CSR), encouraging firms to spend a part of their profits for society through CSR, should be extended to universities also.

 The social responsibility projects of the university had already registered remarkable achievements, including the inauguration of community services.
 He lauded the university's cleanliness programme.

 "Pondicherry University is on the way to become the first university to implement Swachch Bharat on the campus and had submitted a detailed project report to the Union Urban Development Ministry," the President said.
-He commended the contribution of the Chief Minister of Puducherry V Narayanasamy in creating a 'conducive environment for growth of education in the state.'
-The President also declared open a women`s hostel named as 'Narmadha' on the occasion.
+He commended the contribution of Narayanasamy in creating a "conducive environment for growth of education in the state."
+The President also declared open a women's hostel named as 'Narmadha' on the occasion.

-Lieutenant Governor Kiran Bedi, Chief Minister V Narayanasamy, Revenue Minister M O H F Shah Jahan, Education Minister R Kamalakannan, Members of Parliament V Vaithilingam and N Gokulakrishnan from Puducherry were among those present.
-Vice-Chancellor of the University Gurmeet Singh, presenting a report in his welcome address, said research activities were encouraged in the university.
+Revenue Minister M O H F Shah Jahan, Education Minister R Kamalakannan, Members of Parliament V Vaithilingam and N Gokulakrishnan from Puducherry were among those present.
+Vice-Chancellor of the University Gurmeet Singh, presenting a report in his welcome address, said research activities were encouraged in the university..

-Members of the students council boycotted the convocation as was decided by it a few days ago to show their solidarity with their counterparts facing alleged repression in various States following their protest against the Citizenship Amendment Act.
-The convocation went off amid tight securityin and around the campus..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)